 If you apply any of the cleaners and let them sit, or let the parts soak overnight, final scraping and cleaning should be much easier.
 Use the knife/scraper and the copper scrubber to remove the debris, adding additional baking soda or scrubbing powder as needed.

 Note: Do not use the copper scraper on a smooth top range.
 Stick with the scraper blade and a mild abrasive like the homemade soft scrub.
 Rinse well, and buff clean.
-Make sure to avoid leaving and cleaning residue on the surface, as it may cause discoloration of the stove the next time it is heated.
-Old t-shirts make very soft and absorbent cleaning cloths.
+Avoid leaving any cleaning residue on the sooth top range surface, as it may cause discoloration of the stove the next time it is heated.
+Old t-shirts and socks make very soft and absorbent cleaning cloths.

 - Wipe off what you can as soon as you can, before it gets cooked on, and you'll save yourself time and effort later.

 - Let the cleaners and soaking loosen stuck on grime before scrubbing.

 - Use the proper tools to remove caked on food.

 Dealing with fingerprints and smudges on stainless steel?
 Most will buff off, but you can try Howard Natural Stainless Steel Cleaner for extra “oomph”.
 Want a citrus based degreaser without mixing it yourself?
 Try Biokleen Concentrated All Purpose Cleaner.
 Looking for an already mixed scrubbing cleanser?
 Better Life Kitchen and Bath Scrubber is well rated and ready to go.